metacpan/metacpan-docker/README.md

  * [Install Docker](https://docs.docker.com/installation/)
  * Clone this repo
- * Build all images with the comands like:
+ * Build all images with the commands like:
    `cd cpan-api; docker build --tag cpan-api .`

 ## System architecture

-The system consists of serverl microservices that live in docker containes:
+The system consists of several microservices that live in docker containers:

  * `cpan_volume` — data volume container that shares directory `/cpan` with all other containers